amrita-arun/CodeComparison/README.md

 3. **Visualization:** The frontend highlights the unmatched code so you can review and make necessary corrections.

 ## Future Enhancements
-Add support for multiple files at once, and allow for users to create an account and store their previously uploaded PDFs to compare code with all PDFs simultaneously
+Add support for multiple files at once, and allow for users to create an account and store their previously uploaded PDFs to compare code with all PDFs simultaneously.
+Add support for additional languages.
 Implement a scoring system to quantify code similarity.